taichiyokoyama/digital-garden/docs/principles.md

   Short is fine.
 If I feel it’s valuable, I’ll save it—even as a single line.
 - **Substack**: edit and deliver what I’ve gathered (monthly digest)
   I publish the monthly digest on Substack.
 - **Social / community (X / Discord / LINE, etc.)**: mainly announcements, links, and pointers.
   I generally don’t reply (only minimal replies when needed).
+  I use social mainly as a signpost; deeper thoughts live on GitHub/Substack.

 ## Boundaries
 - Everything here reflects my **personal views**.